Logesh051/ChatStudy/README.md

 •	Chat applications often require handling multiple connections simultaneously.
 The server must be designed to support concurrency, commonly achieved through multithreading or asynchronous programming.
 2. Security:
 •	Ensuring the security of user data and messages is paramount.
 Encryption techniques, such as SSL/TLS, can be implemented to secure data in transit.
 Proper user authentication mechanisms help prevent unauthorized access.
-3. Scalability:
-•	As the number of users grows, the chat application must be scalable.
-This involves optimizing server-side architecture to handle increasing loads efficiently.
-4. Persistence:
-•	Some chat applications implement message persistence, allowing users to retrieve past messages.
-This may involve using databases to store and retrieve chat history.

 5. Notification Systems:
 •	Implementing real-time notifications to inform users of new messages, user presence changes, or other relevant events.